corepunk-community/faq/README.md

 Mob camps in the Battleground Zones have chests that can contain weapons, artifacts, etc.

 There are also random chests that vary in rarity.
 The rare ones can drop very good weapons, artifacts, etc.

+You can tell the rarity of the chest after you open it by the color that it glows.

 ### How do I pick up things that are out of reach?